New Writing Course

 Additional Resources for Writers

-I’m at work putting together a writing craft book on narrative transportation, touching a bit on the psychology of storytelling and how writers can use some basic principles to ensure their readers are whisked away and deeply immersed in their novel.
+I’m at work putting together a writing craft book on narrative transportation, relying on what I’ve learned about the psychology of storytelling to show writers how they can use some basic principles to ensure their readers are whisked away and deeply immersed in their novel.

 There’s more to the story.